simonprakash2003/MY_project/README.md

 ## install and open the python idle in pc

-- install the packages are nltk,pandas,sklearn,BeautifulSoup,regular expression,tkinder.
+- install the packages are nltk,random,request,sklearn,BeautifulSoup,regular expression,tkinder.
 - Then use my code in the your pc